This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 - magnesium spray and lavender oil help to calm your nerves and help you fall asleep.

 - if you are experiencing carpal tunnel, make sure your doctor prescribes wrist braces for you.
 Do not take “no” for an answer – the braces help so so much!
-If you can’t get a prescription, you can buy these on Amazon, but they may not be the perfect fit.
+If you can’t get a prescription, you can buy these on Amazon.

 6. What can I do to avoid preterm labor with twins?